 “I want your complete attention not some half-baked notion you can muddle your way through a fight when challenged.
 You will learn even if I have to break a few bones to do it.”

 “I can fight, I just need more time.”

 Aspen’s eyes narrowed.
-“Oh, I’m sorry, I didn’t realise that the world outside these walls will wait until you are fully trained, and that all crimes will be put on hold until Charity Tyr Elise is ready for the challenge.
-Time you want is it?
+“Oh, I’m sorry, I did not realise the world outside of these walls will wait until you are fully trained before attacking you, and that all crimes will cease until Charity Tyr Elise is ready for the challenge.
+You want time do you?
 Well, you’ve had time, three months to be exact, so from this day forward we will practise with real weapons.
 Let us see how your concentration fares then.
 One wrong move and I swear I will take a limb.”